 Har Ki Dun circuit touches a maximum of 3,560 m and spreads over a duration of 8 days.
 Mid-November – mid-March is the best time to take Har Ki Dun Trek.
 Osla village, Kala Nag, Bandarpunch, Ruinsara peaks, Jaundhar glacier, and the majestic Swargarohini from the highlights of this trek.
 The added advantage of this trek is that

 2. Kedarkantha Winter Trek

 Located in the extreme conditions in the Western Uttarakhand region, Kedarkantha Trek is a famous trail known for its pretty campsites studded with glorious sightings.
-While giant pines bedeck the entire trail the climb is worth it with descent through the enchanting forest ends with an icing.
-The trail, being easy, serves as a perfect winter trek in the Himalayas.
+While giant pines bedeck the entire trail the climb is worth it with a descent through the enchanting forest ends with an icing.
+The trail, being easy, serves as a perfect winter trek in the Indian Himalayas.

 At an altitude of 3,500 meters, the Kedar Kantha Trek spans over 6 days and spans across some exciting meadows exhibiting the best of Himalayas.
 Last week of December – Mid April is the ideal time to take this trek.

 Starting from Dehradun, the trek goes through the remote villages and landscapes of Pantwari, Nagtibba, Devalsari, and Thatyur.
 The trek stretches over to an altitude of 3,050 m and takes 5 days to complete in normal circumstances.
 Mid-November – March makes the best time to take the Nag Tibba Trek